murkl/arch-os/runtime/README.md

     required: true             # required and unanswered is what makes it ask
     pattern: '^[a-z_][a-z0-9_-]*$'
     error: Lower case letters, digits, - and _ only.

+  - name: ARCH_OS_PASSWORD
+    title: Password
+    flag: password             # and --password answers it
+    type: secret
+    required: true

+options:                       # what it takes on the command line that is not a question
+  - name: DEBUG
+    flag: debug
+    title: Simulate the run, changing nothing on this machine.
+    type: bool
+    default: false
 ```

 `confirm` is filled in from the answers, so it names the disk it is about rather